-One reason people decide to become vegetarian is because they learn about how animals raised for food are treated and forced to live in overcrowded, inhumane conditions before the slaughtering process.
-For example, chickens are obligated to live in very small cages and are de-beaked.
-People who believe this is wrong and don't want to support these abhorrent practices choose a vegetarian lifestyle for ethical reasons.
+One reason people decide to become vegetarian is they learn how animals raised for food are treated in life and death.
+Many are forced to live in overcrowded, inhumane conditions before they are killed.
+These animals are given antibiotics to prevent disease caused by their living conditions and to promote weight gain.

 - Wearing wool or leather

-- Dairy products including eggs
+- Dairy products including eggs and milk

 - Prostate cancer

-- Colon cancer
+- Colorectal cancer

 - Skin cancer